OpenHFT/Chronicle-Map/README.md

 //  ----------  SERVER1 1 ----------
         {

-            // we connect the maps via a TCP socket connection on port 8077
+            // we connect the maps via a TCP/IP socket connection on port 8077

             TcpReplicationConfig tcpConfig = TcpReplicationConfig.of(8076, new InetSocketAddress("localhost", 8077))
                     .heartBeatInterval(1L, TimeUnit.SECONDS);